Carlos Brito (businessman)

-Carlos Alves de Brito (born 1960) is a Brazilian businessman who was CEO of Anheuser-Busch InBev from 2008 to 2021.
+Carlos Alves de Brito (born 8 May 1960) is a Brazilian businessman who is CEO of Belron, and was CEO of Anheuser-Busch InBev from 2008 to 2021.

 Early life and education

-Born in Rio de Janeiro, Carlos Alves Brito, a Brazilian citizen, holds a degree in Mechanical Engineering from the Federal University of Rio de Janeiro, and an MBA from Stanford Graduate School of Business.
+Born on 8 May 1960 in Rio de Janeiro, Carlos Alves Brito, a Brazilian citizen, was educated at St. Ignatius College, holds a degree in mechanical engineering from the Federal University of Rio de Janeiro, and an MBA from Stanford Graduate School of Business.

 Brito has described Jorge Paulo Lemann as a mentor.

 Career

 Brito was named on Barron's list of the world's 30 best CEOs in 2012.
 Barron's said, Brito "has turned a South American brewer into the globe’s largest beer company, capped by the $52 billion purchase of Anheuser-Busch in 2008.
 Already, he’s boosted that unit’s profit margins by 10 percentage points.”

 AmBev

 After graduating, Brito worked for Shell Oil and Daimler Benz.
 In 1989, he joined Brazilian beer and soft drinks company Brahma, which merged in 1999 with Companhia Antarctica Paulista to form AmBev.

 At Ambev, Brito held various positions in finance, operations and sales, before being appointed CEO in January 2004.
 Headquartered in São Paulo, Ambev became Brazil's largest beer company.